tsipkens/bidias/README.md

 phantom = Phantom('1',span_t);
 ```

 to the corresponding phantom number (e.g. to `'3'` for the phantom from [Buckley et al. (2017)][3_Buck]).
 Default runtimes should be under two minutes but will depend on computer hardware.
-Alternate arragnements of the `run_inversion*` scripts within the main `main_bayes` script will incur very different runtimes, as most attempt to optimize the prior parameter set (up to the order of several hours).
+Alternate arrangements of the `run_inversion*` scripts within the main `main_bayes` script will incur very different runtimes, as most attempt to optimize the prior parameter set (up to the order of several hours).

 This program is organized into several: classes (folders starting with the `@` symbol), packages (folders starting with the `+` symbol), and scripts that form the base of the program and will be detailed in this README.